Fujifilm X-A3 vs Olympus E-P1

 Of the two cameras under consideration, the Fujifilm X-A3 features an APS-C sensor and the Olympus E-P1 a Four Thirds sensor.
 The sensor area in the E-P1 is 39 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.0.
 The sensor in the X-A3 has a native 3:2 aspect ratio, while the one in the E-P1 offers a 4:3 aspect.

 With 24MP, the X-A3 offers a higher resolution than the E-P1 (12.2MP), but the X-A3 has smaller individual pixels (pixel pitch of 3.92μm versus 4.29μm for the E-P1).
-However, the X-A3 is a somewhat more recent model (by 7 years and 2 months) than the E-P1, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the X-A3 is a much more recent model (by 7 years and 2 months) than the E-P1, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Fujifilm X-A3 has a native sensitivity range from ISO 200 to ISO 6400, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Olympus PEN E-P1 are ISO 100 to ISO 6400 (no boost).